green-coding-solutions/documentation/content/en/docs/installation/installation-linux.md

 Please look at the always current documentation here to understand what values to plug in here: [XGBoost SPECPower Model documentation](https://github.com/green-coding-berlin/spec-power-model)

-Also the model must be activated by uncommenting the appropriate line with *...PsuEnergyXgboostSystemProvider*
+Also the model must be activated by uncommenting the appropriate line with *...PsuEnergyAcXgboostSystemProvider*

 Lastly, if you don't have them already, you need to install some python libraries:
 ```bash